 Gloriana murmured and opened her eyes to the blighted veil, but detected no undead in the vicinity.
 Lem ventured forward, scanning the floor for tiny wires or other triggers.
 The others moved in behind the gardener.
 The passage was twenty feet wide and extended all the way to the rear of the house more than seventy feet away.
 A staircase on the right of the entryway ascended into darkness.
 Several doors lined the hall on either side.

 Suddenly the oracle spun around, silken scarves twirling.
 “What was that?”

 “What was what?” asked Rahab.

 The conjurer detected for magic once more and still there was only the background pulse, faint, like the light at the edge of the horizon just before dawn.
 As he swept the pulse increased and collected on an object mounted at the north wall.
 It was an antique bell-pull fashioned from the mummified head of a monkey at the top of a long, dust-coated cord.
-Rahab observed an abjuration, and after a few moments discerned the spell of alarm affixed to the bell-pull.
+Rahab observed an abjuration, and after a few moments discerned the spell of alarm.
 It was an old device common among users of magic who attained a certain measure of luxury: Instead of an actual bell to summon servants, a simple pull of the rope activated magic that made a noise.

 It took the briefest moment for her thoughts to decompartmentalize, and then Kara screamed.